Graham-72/addtocal/README.md

 * **Show for Past Events**: Determines whether the widget will be displayed for past events.

 ## Usage
-The field formatter provides a button next to the field that shows a drop-down menu.
-This menu contains links to the supported formats, and includes basic styling that can be easily modified through CSS.
+If a date field's display has been configured to use the **Add to Cal** format, an 'Add to Calendar' button appears next to the field when it is displayed.
+This button provides a drop-down menu containing links to the supported calendar formats, and includes basic styling that can be easily modified through CSS.

+If, for example, the Google Calendar option is selected, a log-in to a Google Account will be requested, the details will then appear there on an admin page with a 'save' button to add the event to that account's calendar.

 For screenshots and a more detailed explanation of how this module works, check out the blog post at